ArcticZeroDevelopment/.github/profile/README.md

 ---

-## Contributing
+## 🤝 Contributing
-Contributions are welcome.
+Contributions are only accepted for projects that explicitly permit it.
-Keep code clean, documented, and consistent with existing structure.
+Some repositories may be **restricted or All Rights Reserved**, and will not accept external contributions.

+Always review the repository’s license and guidelines before opening a pull request.

 ---